AQAR

 3.2.1

-Grants received from Government and non-governmental agencies for research projects, endowments, Chairs in the institution during the year
+Grants received from Government and Non-Governmental agencies for research projects, endowments, Chairs during the year (INR in Lakhs)

 List of projects and grant details